telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 To contribute to the development of the Kendo UI Default Theme, refer to the [telerik/kendo-theme-default](https://github.com/telerik/kendo-theme-default) GitHub repository it is stored in.

-## SASS Theme Builder
+## Sass Theme Builder

 [**Progress Sass Theme Builder**](http://themebuilder.telerik.com/aspnet-mvc) for Kendo UI is an Angular web application that enables you to create new or customize existing themes.

 The tool renders the same look and feel as the look and feel of all other components in the suite.
 It also delivers full control over the skin elements of each component and automatically updates its composite units.
-After you create the skin and achieve the desired look of the theme, the SASS Theme Builder enables you to download and integrate it in your project.
+After you create the skin and achieve the desired look of the theme, the Sass Theme Builder enables you to download and integrate it in your project.

-**Figure 1: A preview of the SASS Theme Builder**
+**Figure 1: A preview of the Sass Theme Builder**

 ![Theme Builder Overview](images/theme-builder-overview.png)